 The cost of using a taxi depends on when and how far you travel.
 The total cost of using a taxi is called the ‘fare’.
 We have set the maximum rate for fares that the taxi drivers we license can charge.

-Maximum fares
+Maximum fare

 The exact fare that a driver can demand from a customer will be calculated by the meter they have fitted in their vehicle.
 The driver cannot demand anything more than is shown on the meter, except the soiling charge and any other extra charges shown on the Council’s maximum rate of fares.